Thule Urban Glide 2 ReviewPrice: $450.00 List | $449.95 at Amazon

 Our Analysis and Hands-on Test Results

-The sections below include details about testing and how the Glide 2 performed in each metric.
-The individual performance scores earned for each metric were used to determine the overall score with emphasis on the ease of use and maneuverability scores.
+The sections below include details on how it performed.
+Individual scores are used to determine the overall rating with emphasis on run-ability and ease of use results.

 Ease of Use